wegc-juf/tea-indicators/README.md

 ### 5) Using the TEA Indicator classes TEAIndicators and TEAAgr (optional)
-In case you want a more fine-grained control over the TEA Indicator calculations, you can use the classes `teametrics.TEA.TEAIndicators` for normal GeoRegions and `teametrics.TEA_AGR.TEAAgr` for Aggregated GeoRegions.
+In case you want a more fine-grained control over the TEA Indicator calculations, you can use the classes `teametrics.TEA.TEAIndicators` for normal GeoRegions, and \
+`teametrics.TEA_AGR.TEAAgr` for Aggregated GeoRegions.

 A simple use example can be found in the script [`tea_example`](https://wegcgitlab.uni-graz.at/hst/tea-indicators/-/blob/main/src/teametrics/TEA_example.py). \
 Source code documentation for the classes can be found in TODO.

 ## Support